-The GII Project Board and University Programme Board will monitor the effect of the policy as the project develops.
-The considerations set out in this document are informing the building design phase, which has recently begun.
+The iREACH Project Board and University Programme Board will monitor the effect of the policy as the project develops.
+The considerations set out in this document will inform the building design phase, which has recently begin.

 What data is required in the future to ensure effective monitoring of the policy?